Cult of personality: Soviet Union

-In December 1929, Stalin celebrated his 50th birthday which made Stalin become a prominent feature in the Soviet press.
-The Soviet press used positive adjectives like, "Great", "Beloved", "Bold", "Wise", "Inspirer", and "Genius" to describe him.
+In December 1929, Stalin celebrated his 50th birthday, which featured prominently in the Soviet press.
+The media used positive adjectives like, "Great", "Beloved", "Bold", "Wise", "Inspirer", and "Genius" to describe him.
 Similarly, speeches that were given by people to the peasants described Stalin as "Our Best Collective Farm Worker", "Our Shockworker, Our Best of Best", and "Our Darling, Our Guiding Star".
 By 1934, under Stalin's full control of the country, socialist realism became the endorsed method of art and literature.
-Even under the communist regime, the Stalin cult of personality portrayed Stalin's leadership as patriarchy under the features laid out during Khrushchev's speech.
+Even under the communist regime, the Stalin cult of personality portrayed Stalin's leadership as patriarchy under the features laid out during Khrushchev's 1956 speech.
 After 1936, the Soviet press described Stalin as the "Father of Nations".

-One key element of Soviet propaganda was interactions between Stalin and the children of the Soviet Union.
+One key element of Soviet propaganda was interaction between Stalin and the children of the Soviet Union.
 He was often photographed with children of different ethnic backgrounds of the Soviet Union and was often photographed giving gifts to children.
 In 1935 the phrase, "Thank You, Dear Comrade Stalin, for a Happy Childhood!" started to appear above doorways at nurseries, orphanages, and schools; children also chanted this slogan at festivals.
 Another key element of Soviet propaganda was imagery of Stalin and Lenin.
 In many posters, Stalin and Lenin were placed together to show their camaraderie and that their ideals were one.
 Throughout the 1930s, posters with both images were used as a way to bring the nation and the military together under the policies of the Communist Party during World War II, with the idea of Lenin as the father of the revolutionary ideas and Stalin as the disciple who would fulfill the communist ideals.
 Stalin was also portrayed in numerous films produced by Mosfilm, which remained a Soviet-led company until the fall of the Soviet Union.

+Spain

+Following the outbreak of the Spanish Civil War in 1936, Francisco Franco's image was deliberately crafted through extensive nationalist propaganda that portrayed him as a messianic figure and savior of traditional Spanish values against republican and communist forces preventing Spain from becoming a Soviet puppet.
+The carefully constructed narrative emphasized his military prowess and Catholic piety, with state-controlled media consistently depicting him as "El Caudillo" (The Leader), a divinely appointed guardian of Spain's cultural and religious heritage.